psi4/psi4/doc/sphinxman/source/build_planning.rst

   * Perhaps the best choice, if available, is Intel's MKL library, which includes efficient threaded BLAS and LAPACK (as of |PSIfour|
-    v1.1, earliest known working version is MKL 2013).
+    v1.1, earliest known working version is MKL 2013; as of v1.4, should use at leat MKL 2019).
 MKL, which is freely available through conda, is the only threaded BLAS/LAPACK distribution fully supported by |PSIfour|.